swoole/swoole-docs/get-started.md

 ### Hello world

-An example of a web server written with Swoole which responds with 'Hello World':
+An example of a web server written with Swoole which responds 'Hello World':

 ``` php
 <?php